mattma1970/yakwith.ai/README.md

 AZURE_SPEECH_SERVICES_KEY (text to speech) AZURE_SPEECH_REGION  (text to speech)

-A second env file at the root level (same level as the docker-compose.yml file if your using docker-compose).
+APPLICATION_ROOT_FOLDER (root folder where the application is running)

-IMAGES_FOLDER = (folder where menu images will be stored) MONGODB_ROOT_FOLDER  (mongodb database files root) MODEL_FILE_FOLDER = (if using locally served models, this shoudl point to them) MONGO_INITDB_ROOT_USERNAME
+IMAGES_FOLDER = (folder where menu images will be stored) MONGODB_ROOT_FOLDER  (mongodb database files root) MODEL_FILE_FOLDER = (if using locally served models, this shoudl point to them e.g 'models' ) MONGO_INITDB_ROOT_USERNAME (mongodb credentials) MONGO_INITDB_ROOT_PASSWORD

-MONGO_INITDB_ROOT_PASSWORD
+MODEL_DRIVER_CONFIG_PATH (relative path to model driver configuration) e.g. "voice_chat/configs/model_driver.yaml"

+OCR_PORT = 8885 (used by OCR container to avoid conflict with port used by fastAPI)

+SERVICE_AGENT_PROVIDER  (used for AI-powered text editing e.g 'OPENAI') SERVICE_AGENT_MODEL (name of model to use for AI-powered text editing e.g. 'gpt-3.5-turbo')

 Note: assembly.ai (STT) if required here as a temporary token for use on the front end needs to be generated.